Alcaraz follows in Nadal footsteps as 18-year-old champion - RFI

 Carlos Alcaraz became the youngest Spanish champion on the ATP Tour since Rafael Nadal in 2004 when he captured the Umag clay court title on Sunday.

-At 18 years, 2 months and 20 days old, Alcaraz is eight days older than Nadal when his legendary compatriot won the first of his 88 titles at Sopot in August, 2004.
+Nadal was also 18 when he won the first of his 88 titles at Sopot in August, 2004.
+Nadal was just eight days younger that day than Alcaraz is today.

-He is the third youngest champion since 2000 after Kei Nishikori at Delray Beach in 2008 and Nadal at Sopot 17 years ago.
+World number 73 Alcaraz is the third youngest champion on the main tour since 2000 after Kei Nishikori at Delray Beach in 2008 and Nadal at Sopot.

+"It's amazing.
+I have a lot of emotions.
+I'm really, really happy with this victory, this win, my first ATP title," Alcaraz told atptour.com.

 © 2021 AFP